WHERE LEARNING IS THE

 - Build assurance

-Under the guidance of their House Mentor, students are encouraged to try out new activities in the extensive co-curricular offerings.
+Under the guidance of their House Mentor, Middle School students are encouraged to try out new activities in the extensive co-curricular offerings.
 This personal attention is part of the wider pastoral care network at Strathcona.

 Meet our Year 7 Coordinator

-Mrs Rhiannon Ward is an energetic and charismatic educator with a wealth of experience in Year 7.
-She looks forward to welcoming your daughter and family to Strathcona and supporting your daughter as she settles into the increased academic load and routines of Senior School.
+Ms Liesl Woods is a passionate and reassuring leader who offers Year 7s security and confidence to be their best self.
+She looks forward to welcoming your daughter and family to Strathcona and supporting her as she settles into the increased academic load and routines of Senior School.